Deputy Speaker of the Dewan Rakyat

 The current deputy speaker is Ramli Mohd Nor alongside Alice Lau Kiong Yieng.
-They was elected on 19 December 2022 for the 15th Malaysian Parliament.
+They were elected on 19 December 2022 for the 15th Malaysian Parliament.

 Functions

 The Deputy Speaker determines when a sitting of the House should open and close, and may suspend the sitting for a brief period of time if necessary.
 He is also in charge of ensuring the Constitution and Standing Orders of the House are given due respect; disciplining members of the House; determining who shall have the floor during a sitting; calling a vote; and checking for a quorum when the House meets.
 He only participates in a vote when there is a tie.
 The Deputy Speaker also has powers some allege to be excessive, such as imposing limits on the posing of supplementary questions during Question Time — an important procedure for the legislature to examine the government's actions — the power to restrict the tabling of questions for Question Time, and the power to amend written copies of speeches made by members of the House before they are given verbally.